Krishna41357/Krishna41357/README.md

 🌍 also an open source contributor, which is just a fancy way of saying i fix other people's bugs for free.

-also an open source contributor, which is just a fancy way of saying i fix other people's bugs for free.

 ### Things I Pretend To Know Deeply 🛠️⚡

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=flat&logo=typescript&logoColor=white)